Nebraska NFL Brain Injury Attorneys

 Experienced Nebraska NFL Brain Injury Lawyers on Your Side

-At the law firm of Cullan & Cullan LLC, our Nebraska personal injury attorneys are also physicians, which gives us an excellent advantage when defending your case and allows us to fully understand the seriousness of a brain injury and the devastating long-term effects you may be experiencing.
-We are committed to providing brain injury victims with exceptional legal counsel and obtaining the compensation that a victim deserves in order to recover and live their best life.
-For more information on how we can assist you in your case, please call (402) 397-7600.
+At the law firm of Cullan & Cullan, our Nebraska personal injury attorneys are also physicians, which gives us an excellent advantage when defending your case and allows us to fully understand the seriousness of a brain injury and the devastating long-term effects you may be experiencing.
+We are committed to providing brain injury victims with exceptional legal counsel and obtaining the compensation that a victim deserves in order to recover and live their best lives.
+For more information on how we can assist you in your case, please call (402) 552-8362.

 - Will Smith Movie Puts NFL Brain Injuries in the Nebraska News Again